-I live with my beautiful wife in the best city in the world, Victoria, BC.
+I live, work and play on the traditional, ancestral, and unceded territories of the Songhees, Esquimalt and W̱SÁNEĆ (Victoria, BC) peoples with my beautiful wife.
 I enjoy hot yoga, cycling out to Sooke or along the coast, hiking local trails, reading counselling books, queer poetry and scary stories, and listening to supernatural podcasts in my downtime.
 Ask me anything about Sasquatches...

 Getting outdoors, exercising, practicing everyday mindfulness, spending time with my family and maintaining my sobriety are my favourite ways I care for my mental health.

 "I am out with lanterns, looking for myself."